canonical/microcloud/doc/how-to/ovn_underlay.md

              [ ]  | micro2   | enp7s0 | physical | fd42:5782:5902:5b9e:216:3eff:fedb:f04e/64 |
                   +----------+--------+----------+-------------------------------------------+

-1. The MicroCloud initialisation process will now continue as usual and the OVN cluster will be configured with the underlay network you provided.
+1. The MicroCloud initialization process will now continue as usual and the OVN cluster will be configured with the underlay network you provided.
 1. You can now inspect the OVN underlay setup:

    1. Inspect the OVN southbound encapsulation parameters: